 Original Explanatory Account:Click here to read the original explanatory account for Plates 2.39-2.40.

 Commentary by Meg Bernstein: The font depicted in Vetusta Monumenta is considered the finest of a group of eight Tournai marble fonts in England.
-The others are elsewhere in Hampshire (St. Michael’s, Southampton; East Meon; St. Mary Bourne), Lincolnshire (Lincoln Cathedral, Thornton Curtis), and Suffolk (Christchurch Museum and St. Peter’s church in Ipswich) (King 2002).
+The others are elsewhere in Hampshire (St. Michael, Southampton; East Meon; St. Mary, Bourne), Lincolnshire (Lincoln Cathedral; Thornton Curtis), and Suffolk (Christchurch Museum; St. Peter, Ipswich) (King 2002).
 The fonts were almost certainly carved at or near the location where the stone was quarried.
 According to C.S.
-Drake, each font weighs approximately two metric tons, “thus it is self-evident that blocks of rough-quarried stone would not be carted over long distances, only for half to be thrown away as waste” (Drake 1993, 15).
+Drake, each font weighs approximately two metric tons; “thus it is self-evident that blocks of rough-quarried stone would not be carted over long distances, only for half to be thrown away as waste” (1993, 15).
 A number of these fonts, including the Winchester example, are thought to have been imported to England from Tournai by Bishop Henry of Blois (1099–1171).
 Blois was likely the first to import Tournai fonts into England.
 Recent scholarship has argued that the Lincoln example was commissioned by Bishop Robert de Chesney (King 2002).
 Tournai fonts weren’t only made for export; close to fifty Tournai fonts have been identified in Belgium and France, though some of these have been lost or destroyed since they were recorded (Drake 1993, 25-6).

 Henry of Blois was the grandson of William the Conqueror and brother of King Stephen.
-He served as abbot of Glastonbury before being elevated to the bishopric of Winchester in 1129.
-A patron of the arts and architecture, Henry of Blois was particularly attracted to colored stone: Blue Lias capitals survive from the monastic buildings at Glastonbury Abbey, and Tournai and Purbeck marbles were used at his palace at Wolvesey.
-He brought antique sculpture, Muslim-made carpets, and Byzantine objects to England and France, and commissioned books and precious objects including the Winchester Psalter (British Library, Cotton MS Nero C.iv), also known as the Psalter of Henry of Blois.
-George Zarnecki has argued that that it was “the material rather than the artistry” of Tournai marble that appealed to Henry of Blois.
-Zarnecki surmised that Tournai marble bore a formal resemblance to antique sculpture, some of which Henry purchased for his palace in Winchester—a somewhat controversial décor choice for a Christian bishop (Zarnecki 1986, 160).
+He was born in France, and was professed as a monk of Cluny at a young age, perhaps even as a child oblate (Munns and Kynan-Wilson 2021, 5).
+He came to England in the 1120s and served as abbot of Glastonbury before being elevated to the bishopric of Winchester in 1129 (6).
+He has been described as a “leader and administrator of remarkable energy and ability” (7).
+In addition to his political activities, Henry of Blois was a prolific patron of the arts and architecture, a topic about which considerable ink has been spilled (see for example Kusaba 1993; West 2008; Norton 2019; Munns and Kynan-Wilson 2021).
+He was particularly attracted to colored stone; Blue Lias capitals survive from the monastic buildings at Glastonbury Abbey, and Tournai and Purbeck marbles were used at his palace at Wolvesey.
+He brought antique sculpture, Muslim-made carpets, and Byzantine objects to England and France, and commissioned books and precious objects including the Winchester Psalter (British Library, Cotton MS Nero C.iv), also known as the Psalter of Henry of Blois and the enamelled copper plaques held at the British Museum, known as the Henry of Blois plaques (West 2008, 214, 229; Kynan-Wilson 2021, 201-206).
+George Zarnecki has argued that that it was “the material rather than the artistry” of Tournai marble that appealed to Henry of Blois (1986, 160).
+Zarnecki surmised that Tournai marble bore a formal resemblance to antique sculpture, some of which Henry purchased for his palace in Winchester—a somewhat controversial décor choice for a Christian bishop.

-The subject of the font, the life of St. Nicholas, is somewhat rare.
-According to Frances Altvater, only four surviving examples of twelfth-century fonts depict Nicholas.
-Besides Winchester, these include Brighton (Sussex), Zedelgem (Belgium), and Lyngsjo (Sweden).
-Both the Winchester and Zedelgem examples are Tournai productions (Altvater 2012, 77-8).
-The Brighton font, not of Tournai production, is not dedicated completely to Nicholas, but contains a scene similar to the Winchester font featuring two men on a boat.
+The subject of the font, the life of St. Nicholas, is somewhat rare, though considering the saint’s longstanding role as patron saint of children, it is fitting the function it served for the baptism of infants (Kelly 2014, 126).
+According to Frances Altvater, only a handful of surviving examples of twelfth-century fonts depict Nicholas (2012, 77-78).
+Besides Winchester, these include Brighton (Sussex) and Zedelgem (Belgium).
+Both the Winchester and Zedelgem examples are Tournai productions.
+The Brighton font, not of Tournai production, is not dedicated completely to Nicholas but contains a scene similar to the Winchester font featuring two men on a boat.
 Considering that only one font of English manufacture survives with St. Nicholas iconography, it appears that Nicholas was not a popular saint in the country.
 The Vetusta Monumenta engraving of the Winchester font is very faithful to the object itself, with its dense, weighty figures whose heads occupy a full quarter of their total body heights.

-The Vetusta Monumenta explanatory text is written by Richard Gough, who was, at the time, director of the Society of Antiquaries of London (SAL).
-In it, he proposes an explanation for the monument that was discredited not long after by John Milner in his The history and survey of the antiquities of Winchester of 1798.
+The explanatory account that was published alongside the prints was written by Richard Gough (1735-1809), who was, at the time, director of the Society of Antiquaries of London (SAL).
+In it, he proposes an explanation for the monument that was discredited not long after by John Milner in his The History and Survey of the Antiquities of Winchester of 1798.
 Gough’s assertion was that the font represented the life of St. Birinus, a seventh-century Italian monk-cum-saint who was the first bishop of Dorchester, credited with converting the West Saxons.
-He writes: “that this bas relief represented the history of Birinus and the conversion of King Kinigils, by him will be further confirmed if we compare it with facts of the same period on glass in the windows of the chancel at Dorchester, as well as carved in relief on the mullions of the same” (Gough 1786, 3).
+Gough writes: “that this bas relief represented the history of Birinus and the conversion of King Kinigils, by him will be further confirmed if we compare it with facts of the same period on glass in the windows of the chancel at Dorchester, as well as carved in relief on the mullions of the same” (1786, 3).
 Here, Gough refers to the fourteenth-century east window which features a highly integrated, and highly unusual, ensemble of sculpture and glass.
 The Dorchester window postdates the Winchester font by more than two centuries, devaluing the comparison.

 Gough erred not only in his reading of the font’s iconography, but also regarding its age.
 He opines in his account that the font “was probably made during the life of Birinus for his church at Dorchester, or as soon after his death as the church at Winchester was ready to receive it” (Gough 1786, 6), but this font, along with the others in its group, were products of the mid-twelfth century.
 Additionally, it is well understood today that the font is an import from Tournai, not made in England as Gough implies elsewhere.

 It seems that between 1785 and 1798, John Milner developed a new theory for the font’s iconography, leading to the currently accepted identification of St. Nicholas.
 He describes the font as the “Crux Antiquariorum”—that is, the “puzzle of the antiquaries”—probably because of the debates over iconography.
-Milner writes that Gough’s mistake seems to be born out a “desire of carrying up this monument to the highest antiquity possible, and of forcing it to apply to our national history” (Milner 1798, 114).
-Gough is invested in the font being indigenous to England and of far greater antiquity than it actually is.
-It remains unclear what inspired Milner’s conversion from his own earlier conviction that the iconography relates to Birinus, as expressed in his letter included in Gough’s text.
+Milner writes that Gough’s mistake seems to have been born out a “desire of carrying up this monument to the highest antiquity possible, and of forcing it to apply to our national history” (1798, 114).
+Gough was invested in the font being indigenous to England and of far greater antiquity than it actually is.
+It remains unclear what inspired Milner’s conversion from his own earlier conviction that the iconography relates to Birinus, as expressed in his letter included in Gough’s explanatory account.
 Although Milner explicitly mentions Gough’s Vetusta Monumenta text in his reinterpretation, he neglects to make note of his own contribution to Gough’s way of thinking.

 Gough was an enthusiastic supporter of John Carter, who drew these views of the Winchester font.
-From 1780, Gough had commissioned Carter’s drawings for various projects, including his own Sepulchral Monuments of Great Britain.
+From 1780, Gough had commissioned Carter’s drawings for various projects, including his own Sepulchral Monuments of Great Britain (1786-1796).
 Gough was likely instrumental in the decision of the Council of the SAL to commission Carter to record monuments in Winchester Cathedral in the summer of 1784 (Nurse 2011, 229-30).
 These were to have been the font as well as a number of funerary monuments and chantry chapels.
-Rosemary Sweet notes that the Antiquaries were not “only interested in the exterior appearance of churches,” adding that “their interest in ornament and stylistic evolution extended to the interior, to fonts, painted glass and monumental brasses” (Sweet 2004, 272).
-Fonts, she notes, “could be subjected to the same kind of visual analysis of style as architecture and ornamentation of the church structure, and dated accordingly” (Sweet 2004, 272).
+Rosemary Sweet notes that the antiquaries were not “only interested in the exterior appearance of churches,” but also “interest[ed] in ornament and stylistic evolution extended to the interior, to fonts, painted glass and monumental brasses” (2004, 272).
+Fonts, she notes, “could be subjected to the same kind of visual analysis of style as architecture and ornamentation of the church structure, and dated accordingly” (272).

-Carter embarked on the trip in Hampshire to record the monuments, but he was wounded by the SAL when they commissioned Samuel Hieronymus Grimm to complete a drawing of the procession of Edward VI and he afterwards refused to follow through on agreed work or attend meetings (Lewis 2007, 375).
-He did, however, submit the drawings of the Winchester font in December of 1785; James Basire delivered the proof of his engraving on December 19, 1786.
-Jacob Schnebbelie was chosen to complete the work that Carter failed to complete in Winchester; this is evidenced in Plates 2.45-2.50 (Chantry Chapels in Winchester Cathedral), and Plate 2.53 (Monument of Henry and Elizabeth Bourchier).
+Carter embarked on the trip in Hampshire to record the monuments, but he was wounded by the SAL when they commissioned Samuel Hieronymus Grimm (1733-1794) to complete a drawing of the procession of Edward VI, and he afterwards refused to follow through on agreed work or attend meetings (Lewis 2007, 375).
+Carter did, however, submit the drawings of the Winchester font in December of 1785; James Basire delivered the proof of his engraving on December 19, 1786 (SAL Minutes III.19; Lewis 2007, 384n45; Nurse 2011, 231).
+Jacob Schnebbelie (1760-1792) was chosen to complete the work that Carter failed to complete in Winchester; this is evidenced in Plates 2.45-2.50 (Chantry Chapels in Winchester Cathedral) and Plate 2.53 (Monument of Henry and Elizabeth Bourchier).

 Altvater, Frances.
 2012.
 “Saintly Bodies, Mortal Bodies: Hagiographic Decoration on English Twelfth Century Baptismal Fonts.”
 Peregrinations: Journal of Medieval Art and Architecture 3, no. 4: 45–102.